-Following the legal opinion by the AGC, both the Minister of Higher Education and the Minister of Health in a meeting attended by both ministers and senior officials on 18 April 2024, reached a consensus on the need for the amendment of the Medical Act 1971 [Act 50] to address issues of specialist training recognition and specialist registration (8).
-On 5 June 2024, a joint Cabinet paper was presented to the Cabinet by both Ministers which led to approval for amending the Act.
-Stakeholders' engagements were essential to explain about the legal opinion of AGC and to emphasise on the needs to rectify the issues through the amendments.
+Following the legal opinion by the AGC, both the Minister of Higher Education and the Minister of Health, in a meeting attended by both Ministers and senior officials on 18 April 2024, reached a consensus on the need for the amendment of the Medical Act 1971 [Act 50] to address issues of specialist training recognition and specialist registration (8).
+On 5 June 2024, a joint Cabinet paper was presented to the Cabinet by both Ministers, which led to approval for amending the act.
+Stakeholders' engagements were essential to explain the legal opinion of AGC and to emphasise the need to rectify the issues through the amendments.
 Before early July 2024, at least 20 series of engagements were conducted on the proposed amendments with 62 stakeholders involving government agencies, professional bodies and nongovernmental organisations.
-Engagement with the Parliamentary Special Select Committee on Health were held on 4 and 10 July 2024.
+Engagements with the Parliamentary Special Select Committee on Health were held on 4 and 10 July 2024.
 On top of that, there were a series of close discussions with the AGC office alongside the engagements.

-The final Amendment Bill was submitted to the Cabinet through a memorandum by the Minister of Health on 5 July 2024 for tabling to the Parliament.
-The Medical (Amendment) 2024 Bill went through the first reading in Dewan Rakyat and the subsequent second reading and debate by Members of Dewan Rakyat, Before the debate, after the first reading in Dewan Rakyat, the Minister of Health held a briefing with Members of Dewan Rakyat to explain the proposed amendments.
-The draft Amendment Bill was available to all Members and the public for review.
-It generated significant interest, with 20 Members of Dewan Rakyat participated in the parliamentary debate during the second reading (5,7).
-Following the debate and the third reading, the Dewan Rakyat approved the Bill without further amendments on 17 July 2024.
-Upon approval of the Amendment Bill in Dewan Rakyat, the subsequent second reading in the Dewan Negara (The Senate of the Malaysian Parliament) was held on 29 July 2024 with 14 Members of Dewan Negara or Senators participated in the debate (6).
-Prior to second reading and debate, the Deputy Minister of Health hosted a luncheon on 24 July 2024 to brief and engage the Members of Dewan Negara on the proposed amendments.
-The Amendment Bill was approved by the Dewan Negara on the very same day of the second reading and debate without further amendment to the Bill.
-The Amendment Bill received the Royal Assent by the Yang Di-Pertuan Agong (the King of Malaysia) on 9 October 2024 and subsequently it was published in the Government Gazette as the Medical (Amendment) Act 2024 [Act A1729], available through the AGC's Federal Legislative https://lom.agc.gov.my/.
-Timeline on the process of amending the Medical Act 1971 [Act 50] is illustrated in Figure 1 and Figure 2.
+The final amendment bill was submitted to the Cabinet through a memorandum by the Minister of Health on 5 July 2024 for tabling to the Parliament.
+The Medical (Amendment) 2024 Bill went through the first reading in Dewan Rakyat and the subsequent second reading and debate by Members of Dewan Rakyat.
+Before the debate, after the first reading in Dewan Rakyat, the Minister of Health held a briefing with Members of Dewan Rakyat to explain the proposed amendments.
+The draft amendment bill was available to all Members and the public for review.
+It generated significant interest, with 20 Members of Dewan Rakyat participated in the parliamentary debate during the second reading (5, 7).
+Following the debate and the third reading, the Dewan Rakyat approved the bill without further amendments on 17 July 2024.

+Upon approval of the amendment bill in Dewan Rakyat, the subsequent second reading in the Dewan Negara (The Senate of the Malaysian Parliament) was held on 29 July 2024 with 14 Members of Dewan Negara or Senators participated in the debate (6).
+Prior to the second reading and debate, the Deputy Minister of Health hosted a luncheon on 24 July 2024 to brief and engage the Members of Dewan Negara on the proposed amendments.
+The amendment bill was approved by the Dewan Negara on the very same day of the second reading and debate without further amendment to the bill.
+The amendment bill received the Royal Assent from the Yang Di-Pertuan Agong (the King of Malaysia) on 9 October 2024, and subsequently, it was published in the Government Gazette as the Medical (Amendment) Act 2024 [Act A1729], on 17 October 2024, which was made available through the AGC's Federal Legislative Portal, https://lom.agc.gov.my/.
+The timeline for the process of amending the Medical Act 1971 [Act 50] is illustrated in Figure 1 and Figure 2.